vkcode7/cpp/lc/SlidingWindow/Dynamic Programming.md

 # 42. Trapping Rain Water - Two Pointers, Dynamic Programming, Stack, Monotonic Stack

-This document describes the solution to the "Trapping Rain Water" problem (LeetCode #42).

 ## Problem Description
 Given `n` non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.
 The elevation map is represented by an array `height` where `height[i]` is the height of the bar at index `i`.